TRIP-Lab/itinerum-tripkit/docs/usage/installation.rst

 ~~~~
 First the GDAL library must be installed for geospatial operations.
 If it hasn't already been installed on your system with OSGeo4W or some other means,
 the easiest way is from the gisinternals.com pre-compiled binaries.
 For your system version (in 2019, likely MSVC 2017 / x64), click "Downloads".
 From the downloads
 page, the core GDAL library is all that is needed ("gdal-204-1911-64-core.msi").

 Install this file and set two Windows environment variables:

-- Append the PATH: C:\Program Files\GDAL
+- Append to PATH: C:\Program Files\GDAL
 - Create GDAL_DATA: C:\Program Files\GDAL\gdal-data

-After these variables have been set, close and re-open the terminal (and re-activate the virtual env if using).
-Next, the Python dependencies can been installed.
+After setting these variables, close and re-open the command prompt (re-activate the virtual env if using) and the Python dependencies can be installed.

 Compiled Python Packages
 ~~~~~~~~~~~~~~~~~~~~~~~~